VIDA-NYU/ache/README.md

-memexcrawler
+MemexCrawler
 ============
 Collaboration between NYU and Continnum Analytics in Memex Project

+About ACHE
 --------------------------------------------
-* About ACHE

   The focused crawler in this package, ACHE (Adaptative Crawler for Hidden-Web Entries), was created by Luciano Barbosa and Juliana Freire.
   It uses the contents of pages to focus the crawl on a topic and, additionally, is able to learn link patterns that indicate which links are more promising to follow [Barbosa and Freire; WWW 2007].

-* Building a Model for ACHE's Page Classifier
+Building a Model for ACHE's Page Classifier
 --------------------------------------------

 To focus on a certain topic, say HIV, ACHE needs to have accddess to a model of its content.
 This model is then